abhishek1235/archetypes/README.md

 9. Moved RSS target feed for test into application
 10. Adding ES best practices for web development
 11. Migrated TODO section from this file into GitHub Issues section
-12. Upgrade to latest Mosaic Tools (1.x)
+12. Upgrade to latest Mosaic Tools (1.0)
 13. Adding best practices for widget lifecycle through use of Mosaic Tools / YAPI / Grunt / NodeJS Proxy
+14. Out-of-box ehcache configuration files in src/main/resources of all relevant components

 5.4.2.2